pixelscript-io/Less-Grid-Boilerplate/README.md

 ## Helper Classes

+#### Content Alignment

 Aligning content is easy.
 The following classes will align your content vertically and horizontally, as you wish:

-1. .center-v (Vertically center)
+1. .content-center-v (Vertically center content)
-2. .center-h (Horizontally center)
+2. .content-center-h (Horizontally center content)
-3. .end-v (Vertically align to bottom)
+3. .content-end-v (Vertically align content to bottom)
-4. .end-h (Horizontally align to right)
+4. .content-end-h (Horizontally align content to right)

 Just make sure you also add the `.grid` class as well.